PurvaG1700/SR3_ImageSuperResolution/README.md

 - [x] validate alone script
 - [x] [Weights and Biases Logging](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement/pull/44) 🌟 NEW

 ## Results

 *Note:*  We set the maximum reverse steps budget to $2000$.
-We limited the model parameters in `Nvidia 1080Ti`, **image noise** and **hue deviation** occasionally appear in high-resolution images, resulting in low scores.
-There is a lot of room for optimization.  **We are welcome to any contributions for more extensive experiments and code enhancements.**
+We limited the model parameters in **image noise** and **hue deviation** occasionally appear in high-resolution images, resulting in low scores.
+There is a lot of room for optimization.

 | Tasks/Metrics        | SSIM(+) | PSNR(+) | FID(-)  | IS(+)   |
 | -------------------- | ----------- | -------- | ---- | ---- |